neo4j-contrib/spatial/README.md

 ~~~

 The version specified on the last version line can be changed to match the version you wish to work with (based on the
 version of Neo4j itself you are using).
-Too see which versions are available see the list
+To see which versions are available see the list
 at [Neo4j Spatial Releases](https://github.com/neo4j-contrib/m2/tree/master/releases/org/neo4j/neo4j-spatial).

 ## Running Neo4j spatial code from the command-line ##

 Some of the classes in Neoj4-Spatial include main() methods and can be run on the command-line.
 For example there are command-line options for importing SHP and OSM data.
 See the main methods
 in the OSMImporter and ShapefileImporter classes.
-Here we will describe how to setup the dependencies
+Here we will describe how to set up the dependencies
 for running the command-line, using the OSMImporter and the sample OSM file two-street.osm.
 We will show two ways to run this on the command line, one with the java command itself, and the
 other using the 'exec:java' target in maven.
-In both cases we use maven to setup the dependencies.
+In both cases we use maven to set up the dependencies.

 ### Compile ###